b-akshay/blog-tools/interactive-browser/README.md

 Instructions:
 - Set up a conda environment, navigate to this folder, and run `pip install -r requirements.txt`
 - Run `python preprocess_fdachems.py`.
 This will write a file `approved_drugs.h5` that the app uses.
+It will take a couple of minutes.
 - Run `python scatter_chemviz.py` to deploy the app.